Public Record & Evidence Map – A Whistleblower Led Archive of:

 Victim Impact (Aggregated)

 • Financial: statements and accounts from multiple cohorts indicate losses in the tens of millions of dollars collectively across different projects and periods.
-Based on scale and duration, lifetime exposure may plausibly exceed USD 100 million, though precise totals would require formal forensic audit.
+Given the duration, breadth of schemes, and number of affected jurisdictions, lifetime exposure may plausibly exceed USD 100 million, though precise totals would require formal forensic audit.

 • Collateral damage: reports of retirement savings exhausted, properties sold or lost, and businesses compromised as a result of involvement.